Lean Copilot: Large Language Models as Copilots for Theorem Proving in Lean: Building LLM-based Proof Automation with

-However, the task of premise selection is extremely suitable for a retrieval-augmented LLM, where a retrieval matrix (the \emph{premise embedding}) is trained during the LLM training, to estimate the relevancy between a proof goal and candidate premises.
-Given a proof goal at inference time, we first encode the goal into a vector, and then perform a matrix-vector multiplication between the premise embedding and the goal vector.
-Recalling that the premise embedding estimates the relevancy between a given goal and all the premises, the matrix-vector approximation results in a vector of scores for each premise.
-Then in order to select the top-$k$ premises (where $k$ can be a hyperparameter determining how many premises users would like to be returned), we simply return the $k$ premises that have the highest scores.

-To perform this inference task natively in Lean, we need an efficient matrix multiplication library and a numpy matrix reader in C++, in addition to the fast inference provided by {\name}.
-We adopt the matrix multiplication functions from CTranslate2~\cite{ct2} and an fast numpy file reader in C++ from Libnpy~\cite{libnpy}.
-We link these functions to Lean again using the FFI mechanism.
-The \texttt{select\_premises} tactic can thus run very efficiently, as the premise embedding can be pre-computed, and all subsequent operations can be done fast in C++, using the libraries introduced above.
+A body of works tries to automate this process in Lean and other proof assistants \citep{alemi2017deepmath, mikuła2024magnushammer, wang2017premise}.
+The state-of-the-art tool for premise selection in Lean has been a random forest-based framework \citep{piotrowski2023machinelearned}.
+To bring more advanced neural architectures, we notice that premise selection is an extremely suitable task for a retrieval-augmented LLM such as ReProver, where a retrieval matrix (the \textit{premise embedding}) is trained to estimate the relevancy between a proof goal and candidate premises.
+Given a proof goal at inference time, we first encode the goal into a vector, and then perform a matrix-vector multiplication between the pre-computed premise embedding and the goal vector.
+The result is a vector of relevancy scores for the premises, from which we can select the highest ones.
+For matrix-vector multiplication, we need an efficient matrix multiplication library and a numpy matrix reader in C++.
+We adopt the matrix multiplication functions from CTranslate2 \citep{ct2}, and a fast numpy file reader in C++ from Libnpy \citep{libnpy}.
+We call these C++ functions from Lean again using FFI.

-After obtaining the returned premises, we further annotate them with useful information.
-Here we categorize all premises into two camps: those that are ready to be used directly in the current environment (in-scope premises) and those not (out-of-scope premises).
-This depends on whether the required packages are imported.
-If a required package of a premise is already imported, the premise can readily be used.
-We thus provide the type information of this premise and its docstrings (if any).
-The type information, together with the remaining goals, will help users decide whether a premise is promising.
-The docstrings when available often provide useful explanations about the underlying meaning or mathematical properties of a premise.
-Figure~\ref{fig:premise-in} shows an example of an annotated in-scope premise.

-Otherwise, if a premise is not ready to be used, which means its required package are not imported in the current environment, we provide users with the package that is needed for using this premise.
-We also offer the complete codes that defined this premise.
-We hope this information will help users directly see if the definition of an out-of-scope premise is relevant and if it is worth importing the additional package for it.
-Figure~\ref{fig:premise-out} shows an example of an annotated out-of-scope premise.